 I wasn’t going to let anything stand in my way of doing what I love.
 If people didn’t like it, that was their problem, I was going to do it anyway.

 As I started writing, dozens of people read and responded to my words.
 Today, tens of thousands of people read my content every single month.

 The fears and doubts you have about going after your passion are unfounded.

 When you are ready to take that step into the unknown even though you are scared, your life will transform.
-There is a way for you to live a passionate life.
-I know, because I am living proof.

 (Sidebar: If you don’t know what your passion is, you may want to check out my book Find Your Passion: 25 Questions You Must Ask Yourself).